Caballesjason/my-git-cheatsheet/README.md

 To add a branch to your repository, simply write

 ```
-git branch <Branch Name> <commit SHA>
+git branch <Branch Name> <Commit SHA>
 ```

-The second value `<committ SHA>` determines what commit you would like to create a branch from.
+The second value `<Commit SHA>` determines what commit you would like to create a branch from.
 If you don't supply a SHA for the branch, then the branch will be created on whatever commit you are currently are on.

 To delete a branch, simply type